 The tour begins in my studio on the second floor of the Flat Iron Arts building, which requires navigating two flights of stairs.
 The building does have an elevator, but it's over 100 years old, so sometimes it isn't working.
 Once we leave the building, the rest of the tour is outdoors on residential and commercial sidewalks.
-We walk at a moderate pace and make many stops.
+We walk at a brisk pace but make many stops.

-History isn't just strange, it's also brutal.
+History isn't only strange, it's also brutal.
 Bizarre Wicker Park is for adult audiences and attendees must be at least 13 years of age.
 Infants and toddlers are not permitted.

 The Bizarre Bucktown candlelit walking tour tells the stories of the neighborhood’s iconic factories, churches, and taverns.
 You'll hear about the hauntings, scandals, murders, and activism that belie the residential streets.

 Chicago’s most unique park, The 606, includes an elevated trail made from a former railway.
 Bizarre 606 is a self-guided tour of strange and obscure history along the Bucktown and Wicker Park portion of the Bloomingdale Trail.
 Sign up for my mailing list to receive a free copy of the tour that you can take along when you visit the trail.